wsu-cpts489-fa21/tp-alpha/README.md

 [Link to Recording](https://wsu.zoom.us/recording)

 #### What went well
-  - Item 1
-  - Item 2
-  - Item x
+  - Linking our work together (Heroku, MongoDB)
+  - Fast responses for questions in Discord
+  - Use of Kanban board to track issues

  #### What we'd like to improve
-  - Item 1
-  - Item 2
-  - Item x
+  - More frequent communication
+  - Finding good times for all 5 members to meet
+  - Trying to start work earlier and commit more frequently

 #### Changes we plan to implement in next milestone period
-  - Item 1
-  - Item 2
-  - Item x
+  - Daily status updates (even if no changes)
+  - Establish set meeting times that work for everybody throughout the milestone period